 I was really torn, did she want to go off to rest or worse was this the end for Koritsi, had the birth and taking care of these beautiful pups been too much for her through such a harsh winter.
 Or were there more pups?

 I had to let her go but that afternoon and evening I searched for her but my search was not successful.
 I didn’t sleep that night, I kept thinking Koritsi was out there in the snow, weak and cold.

 Early the next morning, with a sorry heart, I headed up to the shelter to make sure the pups were ok and feed them.
 And there sitting on the hill was beautiful, happy Koritsi, head held high, and three more pups playing happily around her tail that was now wagging!

 Koritsi led her last three pups into the puppy pen and this time she stayed!”

-To this day Koritsi is still Amanda’s shadow, following her car as she makes her way to the shelter every morning.
-She then sits at the top end of shelter looking out at her old farm, watching the sheep go out to graze in the mountains but she never goes any closer.
+All the pups lived happily ever after and Koritsi became Amanda’s shadow, following her car as she made her way to the shelter every morning.
+She would then sits at the top end of shelter looking out at her old farm, watching the sheep go out to graze in the mountains but she never got any closer.

-Amanda is one of the true Rescue Heroes that our charity support.
-Her shelter is entirely self-funded and the survival of the 70 plus dogs in her care is entirely due to the generosity of Amanda’s family and friends.
+Amanda was one of the first Rescue Heroes that our charity supported.
+Her shelter was entirely self-funded and the survival of the 80 plus dogs in her care is still entirely due to the generosity of Amanda’s family and friends.

-You can find out more about shelter life, her dogs for adoption and how you can help here: www.compassionforgreekpaws.com
+You can find out more about Amanda’s dogs for adoption and how you can help here: www.compassionforgreekpaws.com